 - The possibility of legal action to oppose the acquisition of Portuguese nationality is not allowed if there are children of the couple, or the marriage has at least 6 years.
 In practice, this means that, in these two cases, proof of effective connection to the Portuguese community is not necessary.

-Regarding the nationality of Sephardic Jews, the Parliament determined that the Government will implement, within 90 days (by amending the Nationality Regulation), the objective requirements for proof of effective connection to Portugal.
-This determination of the Parliament means that, in theory, there will necessarily be changes to the regime of acquisition of nationality of Sephardic Jews within 90 days, which will see their process made more difficult.
+Regarding the nationality of Sephardic Jews, the Parliament determined that the Government would implement, within 90 days (by amending the Nationality Regulation), the objective requirements for proof of effective connection to Portugal.
+This determination of the Parliament means that, in theory, there will necessarily be changes to the regime of acquisition of the nationality of Sephardic Jews within 90 days, which will see their process made more difficult.

 In addition to these major changes, Portuguese nationality may also be granted to individuals who have not retained it: for residing in Portugal for less than 5 years from April 25, 1974, provided that, from that moment on, they have not been in the service of the respective State and have remained and will remain in Portugal, regardless of their title, as well as to their children, born in Portugal and to whom no original nationality was attributed.